-As many start to re-open and return to our church buildings from July following the easing of lockdown, this page brings together the guidance on various topics relating to church buildings, including information about providing safe access and carrying out building works.
+This page brings together the guidance on various topics relating to the operation of church buildings during the Covid pandemic, including information about providing safe access and carrying out building works.

 Guidance on accessing and reopening church buildings:

-There is extensive national guidance on various considerations relating to accessing and reopening buildings to different degrees:
+There is extensive national guidance on various considerations relating to providing safe public access:

 This church-specific guidance draws on government guidance, as linked to below: